AresMUSH/aresmush/game/plugins/page/help/en/page.md

 ## Page Format

-You can customize the appearance of pages by changing the color (see `help colors`) of the %% at the beginning as well as autospace text that appears before every page (such as a blank line or other marker).
+You can customize the appearance of pages by changing the color (see [Colors](/help/colors)) of the %% at the beginning as well as autospace text that appears before every page (such as a blank line or other marker).

 `page/autospace <text before pages>`
 `page/color <ansi code>`